alexgibson/alxgbsn.co.uk/_posts/2013-04-04-visibility-js-a-cross-browser-plugin-for-using-the-page-visibility-api.md

 Setup
 ---------

-First, include the visibility.js JavaScript file in the `head` of your HTML document:

-{% highlight html %}
-<script src="visibility.js"></script>
-{% endhighlight %}
+This component can be used as an AMD module, or a global.

-Next just create a new plugin instance, passing the relevant callbacks you want to use:
+To use create a new `Visibility` instance, passing the relevant callbacks you need.

 {% highlight javascript %}
-var page = new Visibility({onHidden: onHiddenFunc, onVisible: onVisibleFunc});
+var page = new Visibility({
+	onHidden: hiddenCallback,
+	onVisible: visibleCallback
+});

-function onHiddenFunc () {
+function hiddenCallback () {
 	console.log('hidden callback');
 }

-function onVisibleFunc () {
+function visibleCallback () {
 	console.log('visible callback');
 }
 {% endhighlight %}